Queen-00/Age-Confirmation-Gate-/README.md

 location.reload();

 ---

-🎨 Example Appearance

-The gate should appear centered on the screen with:
+<h2 align="center">🎨 Example Appearance</h2>The gate should appear centered on the screen with:

 A shield icon at the top.